what is the creative commons?

 Information about the creative commons and the different forms of creative commons licenses straight from the source.

-Media with a Creative Commons license is typically content designed to be shared, learned from, and built upon.
+Media with a Creative Commons (CC) license is typically content designed to be shared, learned from, and built upon.
 If you need media to incorporate in a digital project, looking for content with a Creative Commons license is a smart place to begin.
-However, you should always double check the specific license on each piece of media you want to access.
+However, you should always double check the specific CC license on each piece of media you want to access.
 Make sure you are meeting the parameters set by the licensor or that you feel your use of the source material fits within the boundaries of fair-use.

 Here are several useful sources for Creative Commons materials and/or materials in the public domain.